UtkarshJoshi97/UtkarshJoshi97/README.md

 - 👋 Hi, I’m @UtkarshJoshi97
 - 👀 I’m interested in Data Analytics and Machine Learning
-- 🌱 I’m currently learning Image Segmentation
+- 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me Utkarshjoshi.1997@gmail.com